 Improper Use of Birth-Assisting Tools

-Birth-assisting tools such as forceps and a vacuum-extraction tool may be used when the baby is lodged in the mother’s pelvic bone and/or is having a difficult time moving through the birth canal normally.
+Birth-assisting tools such as forceps and vacuum-extraction tools may be used when the baby is stuck or has a difficult time moving through the birth canal normally.
 However, improper force and failure to use birth-assisting tools correctly can lead to tears, scratches, and lacerations that can damage any area of the brachial plexus.

-Even when birth-assisting tools are not used, doctors may pull excessively and improperly with their own hands when attempting to deliver an infant.
+Even when doctors do not use birth-assisting tools, they may pull excessively and improperly with their own hands when attempting to deliver an infant.
 Although this may seem necessary in order to delivery the baby and ensure there is no oxygen deprivation, it can also lead to an array brachial plexus injuries.

-Although brachial plexus injuries have been primarily associated with breech deliveries, they can also happen during head-first deliveries, especially if there is excessive pulling and force on the shoulders after the baby’s head has been delivered.
+Although brachial plexus injuries occur primarily during breech deliveries, they can also happen during head-first deliveries.
+Especially if there is excessive pulling and force on the shoulders after the baby’s head has been delivered.
 Known as shoulder dystocia, this often happens when the infant is too big to pass through the birth canal without difficulties.

 Prolonged Contractions During Labor and Delivery

-During a stressful labor and delivery, the mother’s contractions may place undue pressure on the infant’s head and shoulders, especially if the baby is stuck in the mother’s pelvic area.
+During a stressful labor and delivery, the mother’s contractions may place undue pressure on the infant’s head and shoulders.
+This is especially so if the baby is stuck in the mother’s pelvic area.
 These can lead to a host of medical problems, including stretching and damaging the infant’s brachial plexus nerves.